You Are Renting Attention

 Chief Commercial Officer

-Owned sales + marketing under one roof.
+Owned sales and marketing under one roof.
 Right diagnosis.
 Fatal flaw: measured on this quarter's revenue.
 Brand lost every single budget cycle.

 Price only

 Without brand equity, buyers compare on price.
 Every deal starts cold.
-Acquisition cost rises every quarter there's no brand in the market.
+The cost to win each customer rises every quarter there is no brand in the market.

 McKinsey 2025